The Journey to Cloud-based Security Services

 How are customers using Cato today?

 Most of them are multi-offices and we use Cato to unify the policies and protection across them.
 For a lot of customers, it’s just to add extra layers of security.
 You can deploy Cato with Cato Sockets (Cato’s hardware endpoints) or you can send your traffic through the existing firewalls.
 In some cases, we’re leaving existing firewalls in place because they’re new.
 Cato adds an additional layer of filtering and the capacity to do SSL inspection, which is one of the more important things with Web-based traffic.
-It’s not just distributed offices that describes customers, it’s also the need for extra security and eventually to replace their firewall as it ages and is no longer needed.
+It’s not just distributed offices that describe customers, it’s also the need for extra security and eventually to replace their firewall as it ages and is no longer needed.

 The Business Impact of the Cato Partnership